FrederikGoovaerts/Reference-Documents/docs/overview.md

 slug: /
 ---

-The documents hosted on this website are meant to offer a reference when tackling the topics that are presented either when parcticing or in real situations.
+The documents hosted on this website are meant to offer a reference when tackling the topics below, either when practicing or in real situations.
 Currently, the covered topics are:

 - [Setting up a new Node.js project using `npm`](/docs/setup_nodejs)
 - [Setting up a new JavaScript browser library project using `npm`](/docs/setup_nodejs#addendum---setting-up-a-browser-library)